Everyone wants to be a freelance travel writer. It's glamorous. But how do you sell articles successfully when you're starting from zero?

 How many articles should you publish on your website?
 You’ll need to decide the right number based on the number of genres you write in.
-I’d say evidence of at least twenty five well-written, published articles gives you some good credibility.
+I’d say evidence of at least one dozen well-written, published articles gives you some good credibility.

 In addition to your writing portfolio, adding testimonials from editors you’ve worked with adds valuable credibility to your website.
 (I’ve written a separate post about this - see link above.)

 Any way you can trot yourself out in front of editors is worth pursuing.
 Talking face-to-face with editors to find out what kinds of stories they want is an important way to sell articles successfully.